About the SLT Research Practitioner Framework Resource Map

 - Visit the CAHPR website

-We would like to acknowledge the following members for their involvement in the RCB group and the development of all materials: Katherine Broomfield, Dr Jackie McRae, Dr Hazel Roddam, Katie Monnelly, Dr Helen Stringer, Dr Mari Viviers, Milly Heelan, Dr Rebecca Palmer, Amit Kulkarni and Katie Chadd.
+We would like to acknowledge the following members for their involvement in the RCB group and the development of all materials: Katherine Broomfield, Dr Jackie McRae, Dr Hazel Roddam, Katie Monnelly, Dr Helen Stringer, Dr Mari Viviers, Dr Milly Heelan, Dr Rebecca Palmer, Dr Gemma Clunie, Martina Curtin, Maren Eikerling and Isobel Chick.

 SLT Research Practitioner Framework Resource Map